cardano-foundation/CIPs/CIP-0043/README.md

 equivalent could be minted, but only if the correct Schnorr signature can be provided.

-We consider the implementation trustworthy: `libsecp256k1` is the reference implementation for both signature schemes, and is already being used in production by Bitcoin.
+We consider the implementation trustworthy: `secp256k1` is the reference implementation for both signature schemes, and is already being used in production by Bitcoin.
+Specifically, ECDSA signatures over the SECP256k1 curve were used by Bitcoin before Taproot, while Schnorr signatures over the same curve have been used since Taproot.

 An alternative approach could be to provide low-level primitives, which would allow any signature scheme (not just the ones under consideration here) to be